renatogoedert/PostdocAI/FoundationsAI/CA/README.md

 ## Regulatory Alignment

-As stated during his report, the proposed system not just fully aligns but also helps with the development of major European and national regulations like
+As stated during this report, the proposed system not just fully aligns but also helps with the development of major European and national regulations like

 - Ireland’s Climate Action Plan (2023–2030): Plan to reduce carbon emissions and incentivize sustainable energy usage.